Cost of living in Canada

 Cost of living in Canada by province and city

 Depending on what report you read, the most expensive place to live in Canada changes somewhat.
-But in general the top two most expensive cities to live in Canada are always Vancouver and Toronto, but Victoria is now up there with those two.
-This is largely driven by rent/housing costs so expect to pay significantly more here for rent/housing.
+But in general the top two most expensive cities/places to live in Canada are always Vancouver/Metro Vancouver area and Toronto/Greater Toronto Area.
+But Victoria is now up there with those two.

 Obviously there’s large variations in cost of living depending on where you live in each province but generally speaking the provinces of British Columbia and Ontario have the highest cost of living of all the provinces.
-Nine out of the top 10 most expensive places to live in Canada are in Ontario or British Columbia (with Calgary being the other).
+Eight out of the top 10 most expensive places to live in Canada are in Ontario or British Columbia.
+Calgary and Halifax are the others – with Halifax’s cost of living having increased markedly over the last couple of years.

-Going by Numbeo’s data the following table ranks cost of living (including rent) from most expensive to cheapest (scroll horizontally to see more cloumns):
+Going by Numbeo’s data the following table ranks cost of living (including rent) from most expensive to cheapest (scroll horizontally to see more columns):

 CityProvinceCost of Living IndexRent IndexCost of Living Plus Rent IndexGroceries IndexRestaurant Price IndexLocal Purchasing Power Index